 NC State requires that, in addition to other university, college, and departmental requirements, all students must have a cumulative grade point average of at least 2.000, based on all courses attempted at NC State, in order to be eligible to receive a baccalaureate degree.

 Minimum credit hours required in a baccalaureate curriculum that has not been designated a five-year program range from 120 to 128.
 Students may complete more hours than the required minimum.

 Length of Time to Graduation

-The normal and expected length of time to graduation is four years (eight semesters) provided the student completes an average of slightly more than 16 credit hours each semester (for most curricula) and/or attends one or more summer sessions.
+The normal and expected length of time to graduation for a baccalaureate degree is four years (average of eight semesters) provided the student completes an average of slightly more than 16 credit hours each semester (for most curricula) and/or attends one or more summer sessions.